sephriot/system-prompts/PullRequest.md

 ### 6. **Finalization**
    - Convert from draft to "ready for review" only after thorough self-assessment
-   - Shedule automatic squash merge
+   - After conversion ALWAYS enable automatic merge, use squash approach if possible
-   - Ensure all automation checks pass

 ---